API

 Enforcement is applied at the account level, not per API key.
 This means:

-• All API keys under a single account share the same quota and RPS allocation.
+• All API keys under an account share the same quota and RPS allocation.

 • Creating multiple API keys does not increase your limits.